hashicorp/terraform-provider-aws/website/docs/r/eks_cluster.html.markdown

     * Between /24 and /12.
 * `ip_family` - (Optional) The IP family used to assign Kubernetes pod and service addresses.
 Valid values are `ipv4` (default) and `ipv6`.
 You can only specify an IP family when you create a cluster, changing this value will force a new cluster to be created.

+### outpost_config

+The following arguments are supported in the `outpost_config` configuration block:

+* `control_plane_instance_type` - (Required) The Amazon EC2 instance type that you want to use for your local Amazon EKS cluster on Outposts.
+The instance type that you specify is used for all Kubernetes control plane instances.
+The instance type can't be changed after cluster creation.
+Choose an instance type based on the number of nodes that your cluster will have.
+If your cluster will have:

+    * 1–20 nodes, then we recommend specifying a large instance type.

+    * 21–100 nodes, then we recommend specifying an xlarge instance type.

+    * 101–250 nodes, then we recommend specifying a 2xlarge instance type.

+For a list of the available Amazon EC2 instance types, see Compute and storage in AWS Outposts rack features  The control plane is not automatically scaled by Amazon EKS.

+* `outpost_arns` - (Required) The ARN of the Outpost that you want to use for your local Amazon EKS cluster on Outposts.
+This argument is a list of arns, but only a single Outpost ARN is supported currently.

 ## Attributes Reference